c4rtoonish/c4rtoonish/README.md

-- 👋 Hi, I’m cartoonish
+- 👋 Hi, I’m light_beat.
-- 👀 I’m interested in making stuff
+- 👀 I’m interested in making stuff.
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html and godot game engine.
-- 💞️ I’m looking to collaborate on helping people in anyway
+- 💞️ I’m looking to collaborate on helping people in anyway.
-- 📫 you can reach out to me on telegram @c4rtoonish or discord @c4rtoonish_
+- 📫 you can reach out to me on discord @your_light_beat
 - 😄 Pronouns: he/him

 <!---